 When stopping or coming off the drug, someone who is physically and psychologically dependent on crack cocaine will experience withdrawal symptoms.

 Factors like tolerance, metabolism, addiction duration, intensity, and underlying mental health issues all impact a person’s withdrawal symptoms.

 - Trouble focusing

 - Lack of motivation

 Signs Of A Crack Overdose

-Because of the intense cravings and withdrawal symptoms, the risk of an overdose is significant as the user may increase the dosage to combat the effects.
+Intense cravings and withdrawal symptoms increase the risk of an overdose.
+Users may increase their dosage to combat these effects, which compounds the danger.

 Some signs of an overdose from crack include:

 - Slow and weak pulse

 - Pain in the chest